Skip to content

 (Chambers & Partners)

 Malcolm Galloway, described by the directories as ‘a great jury advocate, who is very, very personable and extremely sharp’ is an accomplished jury advocate practicing in regulatory law.
-He is recognised as a leading individual in the areas of Health and Safety, defending in Environmental Prosecutions and Inquests.
+He is recognised as a leading individual in his areas of practice, Health and Safety, defending in Environmental Prosecutions and Inquests.

 He is regularly instructed in complex and high profile health and safety investigations including Gross Negligence Manslaughter, Corporate Manslaughter and frequently appears in long inquests forming part of an investigation by the HSE where he is described in the inquest section of the Legal 500 as ‘Excellent with clients, from individuals to large corporates, with empathy and understanding of the case and wider issues – a top-notch advocate and good strategist.